neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 \end{equation}

 The coefficient on the diffusive equation term, as shown in [eq:energy_nondim], is equal to $1/Pe$.
-In nekRS, specifying `conductivity = -1500.5` is equivalent to specifying `conductivity = 0.00066644` (i.e. $1/1500.5$), or a Peclet number of 1500.5.
+In NekRS, specifying `conductivity = -1500.5` is equivalent to specifying `conductivity = 0.00066644` (i.e. $1/1500.5$), or a Peclet number of 1500.5.

 Next, `residualTol` specifies the solver tolerance for the temperature equation to $10^{-8}$.
-Finally, the `boundaryTypeMap` is used to specify the mapping of boundary IDs to types of boundary conditions. nekRS uses short character strings to represent the type of boundary condition; boundary conditions used in this example
+Finally, the `boundaryTypeMap` is used to specify the mapping of boundary IDs to types of boundary conditions.
+NekRS uses short character strings to represent the type of boundary condition; boundary conditions used in this example
 include: